whatmakeart/whatmakeart.github.io/content/sculpture/installation-art.md

 ## Installation Art Texts

-- Installation Art in Close Up by William Malpas
+- _Installation Art in Close Up_ by William Malpas
-- LAND ART: A Complete Guide To Landscape, Environmental, Earthworks, Nature, Sculpture and Installation Art by William Malpas
+- _LAND ART: A Complete Guide To Landscape, Environmental, Earthworks, Nature, Sculpture and Installation Art_ by William Malpas
-- Screens: Viewing Media Installation Art by Kate Mondloch
+- _Screens: Viewing Media Installation Art_ by Kate Mondloch
-- New World Order: Contemporary Installation Art and Photography from China by Sue-An van der Zijpp, Carol Yinghua Lu, Groninger Museum
+- _New World Order: Contemporary Installation Art and Photography from China_ by Sue-An van der Zijpp, Carol Yinghua Lu, Groninger Museum
-- Landscape Installation Art II
+- _Landscape Installation Art II_
-- Space, Site, Intervention: Situating Installation Art by Erika Suderburg
+- _Space, Site, Intervention: Situating Installation Art_ by Erika Suderburg
-- Understanding Installation Art: From Duchamp to Holzer by Mark Lawrence Rosenthal
+- _Understanding Installation Art: From Duchamp to Holzer_ by Mark Lawrence Rosenthal
-- Expanded Field: Architectural Installation Beyond Art : Berman + Burnham by Ila Leslie Berman, Douglas Burnham
+- _Expanded Field: Architectural Installation Beyond Art_ by Ila Leslie Berman, Douglas Burnham
-- OVERS!ZE: The Mega Art & Installations
+- _OVERS!ZE: The Mega Art & Installations_
-- Land Art in the U. S. A.: A Complete Guide to Landscape, Environmental, Earthworks, Nature, Sculpture and Installation Art in the United States of America by William Malpas
+- _Land Art in the U. S. A.: A Complete Guide to Landscape, Environmental, Earthworks, Nature, Sculpture and Installation Art in the United States of America_ by William Malpas
-- Installation Art in the New Millennium : The Empire of the Senses by Michael Petry
+- _Installation Art in the New Millennium : The Empire of the Senses_ by Michael Petry
-- Art Installations by Alix Wood
+- _Art Installations_ by Alix Wood
-- Installation Art: Between Image and Stage by Anne Ring Petersen
+- _Installation Art: Between Image and Stage_ by Anne Ring Petersen
-- Installation Art by Andrew Benjamin
+- _Installation Art_ by Andrew Benjamin
-- Installation Art: Space as Medium in Contemporary Art Sandu Cultural Media
+- _Installation Art: Space as Medium in Contemporary Art_ Sandu Cultural Media
-- Aesthetics of Installation Art by Juliane Rebentisch
+- _Aesthetics of Installation Art_ by Juliane Rebentisch
-- Installation Art and the Museum : Presentation and Conservation of Changing Artworks by Vivian van Saaze
+- _Installation Art and the Museum : Presentation and Conservation of Changing Artworks_ by Vivian van Saaze
-- Unexpected Art: Serendipitous Installations, Site-Specific Works, and Surprising Interventions
+- _Unexpected Art: Serendipitous Installations, Site-Specific Works, and Surprising Interventions_
-- Installation Art: a Critical History by Claire Bishop
+- _Installation Art: a Critical History_ by Claire Bishop
-- Installation art as experience of self, in space and time (Curating and Interpreting Culture) by Christine Vial Kayser
+- _Installation art as experience of self, in space and time (Curating and Interpreting Culture)_ by Christine Vial Kayser